Jjimenez55993292/Jacinto_J_Portfolio/README.md

 # Jacinto_Jimenez_Portfolio
-### Data Science and Data Engineering Portfolio
+### Data Science, AL/ML and Data Engineering Portfolio

-Hello, my name is Jacinto Jimenez, and welcome to my portfolio showcasing my work in data science and data engineering.
-I am deeply passionate about utilizing data to answer complex questions.
-Data science offers us the opportunity to leverage the vast amount of data available to us to uncover valuable insights.
-In this portfolio, I have included a selection of projects that I have worked on during my academic studies.
-These projects involve the use of various Python and R libraries, along with a range of data analysis techniques used to build models.
-The projects I have selected demonstrate a range of different modeling approaches.
+Hello, my name is Jacinto Jimenez, and welcome to my portfolio showcasing my work in Data Science, Data Engineering, and Artificial Intelligence (AI) & Machine Learning (ML).
+I am deeply passionate about utilizing data and intelligent systems to answer complex questions and create meaningful solutions.
+AI and ML allow us to uncover patterns, automate processes, and generate predictions that drive real-world impact.
+In this portfolio, I have included a selection of projects developed during my academic studies that demonstrate my skills in data analysis, modeling, and AI/ML integration.
+These projects incorporate various Python and R libraries, data engineering tools, and analytical techniques to build predictive and data-driven models.
 Thank you for visiting my portfolio.

 # AI Engineering
 # [Project 1: Document-Aware RAG Chatbot for Healthcare Support](https://github.com/Jjimenez55993292/support-rag-chatbot)